 2. Once you borrow: Try to boost your income to pay your loans down faster

-In addition to scholarships, working more or ramping up a high-paying college side hustle can make a huge difference in limiting student loans.
+In addition to scholarships, launching a high-paying college side hustle can make a huge difference in reducing your reliance on student loans.

 Even if you’re working a low-paying, on-campus job, remember that what you earn now will help you save big on interest later.
 In fact, every $1 you don’t borrow in federal Direct Loans will save you $1.24, after accounting for interest.